apache/tvm-rfcs/rfcs/xxxx-collage.md

 - `OnlyValidPartitionRule`: Given a `SubGraphConfig`, ignores candidates with 'invalid' sub-graphs.
 Used to limit the maximum candidate depth, the number of independent outputs, and whether intermediate 'taps' are allowed.
 - `HostPartitionRule`: Produces candidates for all Relay expressions which could be 'left behind' for execution by the host (eg on the VM).
-This rule lets us simplify the overall Collage search algorithm.
+This rule lets us move special case handling out of the core search algorithm and into a simple rule.

 Here are some typical ways to combine `PartitionRules` for different partition flavors: